By Miriam Raftery

 This is not the first time Kalasho has been accusing of threatening someone with his trained attack dog, Zoltan.
 (Video posted by Kalasho on social media has shown the dog being trained to attack Kalasho, who wore arm padding for the demonstration.)

-ECM reporter Paul Kruze previously filed a police incident report against Kalasho for threatening Kruze with the same dog in the parking lot outside Office Depot at Parkway Plaza, where Kruze had taken a photo of Kalasho’s campaign vehicle.
+Kruze, ECM's reporter, filed an incident report against Kalasho for threatening Kruze with the same dog in the parking lot outside Office Depot at Parkway Plaza, where Kruze had taken a photo of Kalasho’s campaign vehicle.
 Kruze told police Kalasho advanced the dog, snarling and snapping, toward him, while Kalasho laughed and stated, “I’m going to take you down.”

 Kalasho has repeatedly stated that he does not wish to be contacted by ECM and has derided our publication as “fake news.”
-Kruze and ECM editor Miriam Raftery recently won the Society of Professional Journalists’ prestigious Gloria Penner Award for political reporting for our entry, “Kalasho threats,” covering alleged threats by Kalasho against other people—before Kalasho later threatened our reporter and now, allegedly, a process server.
+Kruze and ECM editor Miriam Raftery recently won the Society of Professional Journalists’ prestigious Gloria Penner Award for political reporting for our entry, “Kalasho threats,” covering alleged threats by Kalasho against other people—before Kalasho later threatened our reporter and now, allegedly, a process server, with his attack dog.

-On social media, Kalasho has claimed the incident with the process server "didn't happen" after a 10 News reporter reportedly contacted him.
+On social media, Kalasho has claimed the incident with the process server "didn't happen" when a 10 News reporter reportedly contacted him.